panchal-raj/Implementation-of-Infant-Vision/README.md

 - Clone the repository.
 Create a virtual env using the command `python3 -m venv /path/to/new/virtual/environment`.
 - Refer to the [documentation](https://docs.python.org/3/library/venv.html) for more details.
 - Install the requirements using the command `pip install -r requirements.txt`.
-- Use command `python main.py` to run the script.

 ## Task1: Properties Implemented